 Clowns believe in having a ‘Heart’ of a clown.
-They don’t act as clowns, they ARE clowns.
-That’s the difference between a real clown and a clown who just puts on some make-up.
-It is a false notion that clowns ‘laugh on stage but are sad inside’.
+They don’t act like one, they ARE clowns.
+That’s the difference between a real clown and someone who just puts on some make-up.
+It is a false notion that they ‘laugh on stage but are sad inside’.
 Martin believes you cannot spread happiness if we ourselves are depressed.
 At times, there are challenges, especially when things may go wrong just before you get on stage.
-However, if you are focused and passionate about what you do ‘you live the moment’ and that’s what having a ‘Heart of a Clown’ is all about–you are in character and not an actor!
+However, if you are focused and passionate about what you do you live the moment and that’s what having a ‘Heart of a Clown’ is all about—you are in character and not an actor!

 Martin has brought respectability to the word ‘Clown’.
 I am privileged to travel internationally and learn the art of Clowning from experienced and renowned teachers.
-This has helped us train and mentor a large number of youth in entertainment, personality-building and leadership.
-While Martin focuses on the character and skill training, I take care of the other aspects of training.
+This has helped us train and mentor youth in entertainment, personality-building, and leadership.
+While Martin focuses on character and skill training, I take care of the other aspects of training.

 When not clowning or working, we both love to travel.
 Beaches are our favourite for a quick getaway.
 Martin is always surrounded by people; people love to be around him and he loves to be around them.
-But yes, when we are at home, we are the centre of attention for each other.
-He loves to cook and try out different dishes for me [he is an excellent cook, I must say] and I try not to grumble on a messed up kitchen.
+But yes, when we are at home, we are the center of attention for each other.
+He loves to cook and try out different dishes for me [he is an excellent cook, I must say] and I try not to grumble in a messed-up kitchen.